benjaminsattler/os-window-vue/doc/development.md

 In order to run the tests during development, simply type the following command in your console:

-> **Python 2.x** needs to be available during testing because it's being used to start a simple web server used during development and for running the tests.

 ```shell
 > yarn test
 ```